 Switching gears, he was nominated for a 2004 British Comedy Award for the Channel 4 series Shameless, in which he starred opposite Anne-Marie Duff, whom he later married.

 It was his role as Dr. Nicholas Garrigan in The Last King of Scotland (2006) opposite Forest Whittaker that brought McAvoy the most international acclaim he'd had to date, including a BAFTA nomination and British Actor of the Year nomination from the London Critics Circle Film Awards.
 He went on to win the 2006 BAFTA Rising Star Award and the Chopard Trophy at the 2007 Cannes Film Festival as Male Revelation.

 Since then, this in-demand actor has filmed starring roles in Atonement (2007) opposite Keira Knightley (for which he received a Golden Globe nomination), Wanted (2008) with Angelina Jolie and was directed by Robert Redford in The Conspirator (2011).
 He also starred as Professor Charles Xavier in the X-Men prequel, X-Men: First Class and went on to reprise his role in X-Men: Days of Future Past (2014) and X-Men: Apocalypse (2016).

 In his spare time, James enjoys mountain climbing.
-He lives in London with his wife, actress Anne-Marie Duff and their son, Brendan, born in 2010.Filmography: Split (2017)
+He lives in London with his wife, actress Anne-Marie Duff and their son, Brendan, born in 2010.Filmography: Atomic Blonde (2017)